, Published 30 Sep 2019

 What is a Manufacturing Process Audit Checklist?

 This type of checklist is mainly used by manufacturing plant managers and compliance officers to help ensure that legal and organizational standards are being met by the operation.
-A typical audit would include a walkthrough of the site to check if workers are following set protocols and best practices designed to ensure consistent, high-quality output.
+A typical manufacturing process audit would include a walkthrough of the site to check if workers are following set protocols and best practices designed to ensure consistent, high-quality output.

 Common Manufacturing Mistakes and How to Prevent Them